ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 to Verilog Cpu0 machine and run on your PC/Laptop.

 LLD web site [#]_.
 LLD install requirement on Linux [#]_.
 In spite of the requirement, we only can build with gcc4.7 above (clang will fail) on Linux.
+On iMac, clang can build successfully.
 If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid insufficient memory link error.